Case Study • Execution Readiness Lab

 Decision support

-Proof of work • Built internally • Applied client thinking
+Proof of work • Built internally • Applied to client readiness

 Chip operating view